Michael A. Taylor Preview, Player Props: Twins vs. Rangers

 Michael A. Taylor At The Plate

-- In 53.2% of his 109 games this season, Taylor has picked up at least one hit.
-He's also had 14 multi-hit games.
+- Taylor has picked up a hit in 59 of 110 games this year, with multiple hits 14 times.

-- He has homered in 16.5% of his games this year, and 5.7% of his chances at the plate.
+- In 16.4% of his games this season, he has gone deep, and 5.6% of his trips to the plate.

-- In 30 games this year (27.5%), Taylor has picked up an RBI, and in 12 of those games (11.0%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- In 28.2% of his games this year, Taylor has picked up at least one RBI.
+In 13 of those games (11.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 35 of 109 games this season, and more than once 6 times.
+- He has scored a run in 36 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.